faisaladdien/APIAutomationTest/README.md

 # API Automation Test

-## This API automation test is using Supertest and Mochawesome Report
+### This API automation test is using Supertest and Mochawesome Report

-### How to run this automation if you have never installed Supertest
+### How to run this automation
 1. Project initialization using `npm init -y`
 2. Install dependencies using
    - `npm install supertest --save-dev`